romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 noise.**

 * Good synthetic errors will likely require more explicit phonemic and linguistic knowledge.

-* Importance of developing natural noise corpora, and understanding how humans cope with noise.
+In addition, this shows the importance of developing natural noise corpora, and understanding how humans cope with noise.